-Failure to carefully read and follow all instructions in this manual can result in personal injury or death.
+Failure to carefully read and follow all instructions in this manual can result in equipment malfunction, property damage, personal injury or death.

 All electric work must be performed by a licensed electrician and conform to local building codes or, in the absence of local codes, with the National Electrical Code, and the instructions given in this manual.